Lyudmira/mesh/README.md

+---

+you will need to create a conda/minimanba environment and start from there. all dependencies shall be installed via minimanba or conda.

+---

 # Dual-Layer Hybrid: A Complete Pipeline Design for Robust Indoor Point Cloud Reconstruction to a Visualizable Mesh

 > **One-Sentence Goal:** **First, use an Unsigned Distance Field (UDF) and Graph Cut to create a robust, flat, and closed "building shell" representing only the interior space.
 Then, separately reconstruct the "clutter and details" within a normal-offset band outside the shell and stitch them together.**